MicrosoftDocs/windows-itpro-docs/windows/threat-protection/windows-defender-atp/configure-endpoints-mdm-windows-defender-advanced-threat-protection.md

   ![Microsoft Intune manage deployment](images/atp-intune-manage-deployment.png)

-When the policy is deployed and is propagated, endpoints will be shown in the **Machines view**.
+When the policy is deployed and is propagated, endpoints will be shown in the **Machines list**.

 You can use the following onboarding policies to deploy configuration settings on endpoints.
 These policies can be sub-categorized to:
 - Onboarding